joaopspsps/glovarmonic/docs/glovarmonic-v1-assembly/doc.md

 ## RGB LED

-We'll use an RGB LED module that comes attached to a PCB and some pins.
+We'll use an RGB LED module, with pins for each R, G and B color component and another for GND (common cathode).
 The pins will be removed and replaced with soldered wires.

 ![](assets/component-rgb-led.jpg)